When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 Lots of people got involved.

-They worked for years to elect the officials that would confirm the judges and vote for the president that would nominate the judge, etc.
+They worked for years to elect the officials that would confirm the judges and vote for the president.

 And then there was a process victory, a major process victory.

-The uh the appellate judge that struck down the that basically struck down the mask mandate, that was huge because it took it took a um uh struck a blow at the administrative state, and basically that being that uh the the legislation used to create these agencies who then make their own rules, which are basically laws and make all these executive decisions that weren't granted to them, they it struck a blow at that.
+And basically that being that the legislation used to create these agencies who then make their own rules, which are basically laws and make all these executive decisions that weren't granted to them, they struck a blow at that.

 And the administrative state is one of our biggest issues.